estate vs inheritance tax estate vs inheritance tax

 What is the difference between estate tax and inheritance tax?

 Estate tax is levied on the total net value of a deceased person’s estate before assets are distributed to beneficiaries.
 In contrast, inheritance tax is imposed on the beneficiaries after they receive the assets.
-The estate pays the estate tax, while the individual beneficiaries are responsible for paying inheritance tax.
+The estate pays the estate tax, while the individual beneficiaries are responsible for paying the inheritance tax.
 Understanding these differences is crucial for effective financial and estate planning to minimize tax liabilities and preserve wealth.

 How is estate tax calculated?